 A breach is a breaking.
 A breach of faith is breaking faith with God.
 Acting unfaithfully towards God, our love, is committing adultery.

 That’s what sin is.
 It’s abandoning faith.
-It’s turning your back on Him to love someone or something else.
+It’s turning your back on Him.
 We have to realize how serious sin is.
 Sin is bad.